 In the late 1980s and early 1990s, it was a different story.
-In addition to selling at clubs in their own backyards, crews from major cities would travel to venues in smaller towns to capitalise on the spread of rave culture.
-Drum'n'bass MC Carl Thomas AKA MC Flux was a member of a network from Croydon who flooded Brighton with Es.
+In addition to selling at clubs in their own backyards, crews from major cities would travel to venues in smaller towns to capitalize on the spread of rave culture.
+Drum'n'bass MC Carl Thomas AKA MC Flux was a member of a network from Croydon who flooded Brighton with E.

-His group contained an unlikely mix of black guys and extreme right-wingers, which eventually made the police mistakenly label his drum'n'bass collective Inta Natty as an organised crime group with links to neo-Nazis Combat 18.
+His group contained an unlikely mix of black guys and extreme right-wingers, which eventually made the police mistakenly label his drum 'n bass collective Inta Natty as an organized crime group with links to neo-Nazis Combat 18.
 I got in touch with Carl to find out the inside workings of a nightclub ecstasy network, the darker side of the early d'n'b scene, and how a black dude ended up rubbing shoulders with neo-Nazis.

 VICE: So how did you first start selling ecstasy?

 MC Flux: It was one of our younger lot, a white kid, who first jumped on the bandwagon.
 Some people who attended the raves would see five black geezers and think "these lot look the type to get pills from."
 This meant we could wait until people approached us, then point them in the direction of the white kid.
 Within a few months, he was cleaning up.

 Why did you travel to Brighton rather than just doing your thing in London?

 In 1989, when Maggie Thatcher was clamping down on acid house and the outdoor events, we started going down to Brighton to dance and drop a pill.
 A lad I knew from football saw the potential for our young lot to serve up [sell drugs] with the rest of us behind them for if it came on top [if it kicked off].
 We also found out that we could get pills in the thousands from a friend, and we got a monstrous amount off him, with the lad from football providing the investment.
 We got our supply for £6.50 [$9] each, and sold them for £20 [$28] a pill.